UNPRPD Analytical Framework

-- Empirical data from separately commissioned case studies from UNRPRD countries (likely to be Palestine/Lebanon/Jordan, Nepal, Zimbabwe, Cambodia)
+- Empirical data from separately commissioned case studies from UNRPRD countries (Ghana/Indonesia, Nepal, Palestine/Lebanon/Jordan, Peru, Uganda, Ukraine, Zimbabwe).

 The project team will coordinate with the leads on each of the commissioned case studies to ensure approaches are consolidated and complementary.
 Any emerging findings will feed into the ongoing development of the framework over the period of the project.